Committed-Bodies/committedbodies-website/src/routes/team/bonita-burger.md

 specialisations:
   - title: Group class trainer
 blurb: Let me help you get fit.
-actionHeading: Book a class training session today!!!
+actionHeading: Book a class training session today!
 order: 15
-actionInstruction: Fill in the contact form or contact us via email at bookings@committedbodies.co.za
+actionInstruction: Click the button below to open a booking email
-actionLink: /contact
+actionLink: mailto:bookings@committedbodies.co.za?subject=Book a class with Bonita
 layout: team
 ---
 A trainer can give you the tools and support that you need to reach a health and fitness goal.